 Also made sustainably in the USA, Soft Star makes shoes to fit everyone, from tiny babies to grownups.
 Though all of their shoes are “barefoot” or “minimal” shoes, not all of them allow a direct connection to the earth, so look for the styles without rubber soles.
 The Original Run Amocs are available with a bullhide leather sole, and the Roo Moccasins have suede soles.
 Plus, you can customize your shoes with any colors you choose!
 I will warn you that using their Visualizer to design your perfect shoe is strangely addictive.

-I love these because they are available in narrow and wide widths (they do run a little bit small – I recommend ordering half a size up).
-They are not ideal in a rainstorm, and I try to avoid stepping on small pebbles when I’m wearing mine, but they’re otherwise lovely.
+- I absolutely love ballet slippers as earthing shoes, and these are my favorites.
+They are available in narrow and wide widths (they do run a little bit small – I recommend ordering half a size up).
+They are not ideal in a rainstorm, and I try to avoid stepping on small pebbles when I’m wearing mine, but they’re otherwise great.
 I don’t know if they’re sustainably made, but they’re very budget-friendly.
-Of my three picks, these will make your feet look the cutest.
+They also make your feet look cute.

 When You Can’t Go Barefoot